adamjgoldfarb/adamjgoldfarb.github.io/README.md

 # adam goldfarb, phd candidate in sociology
-I use comparative historical, sociolinguistic, and social network analysis to study elite corruption
+I use comparative historical, sociolinguistic, and social network analysis methods to study elite corruption